bcwhite-code/brians-blueprints/self-building-spacex.md

 big power pole to the rail power poles if you want to have an accurate status report of available resources.

-* Mall: Use upgrade planner to change yellow chests to wooden.
+* Mall: _Read the blueprint notes!_  Use upgrade planner to change yellow chests to wooden.
 Place them.
 Then reverse the upgrade and leave it pending.
 Do the same with red chests.
 Later, bots will put everything back in order.
 Set refinecy recipe to basic processing (output only methane) until "advanced oil processing" is researched (requires blue science).
 Note: The Mall doesn't produce _everything_.
 Some things will have to be hand-crafted and dumped into the logistics network via "trash slots" and others will have to be produced in space.
 * Home: Build beside Mall.
 * Basic Science: Build beside mall.
 Prioritize coal, stone, iron, & copper.
 Beyond red and green sciences, only research what you need!
 Research Waterfill when some black (military) science appears and add pump to produce some plastic.
 Manually move some sulfur (and later: lubricant, sulfuric acid) from the Mall.
 * Iron Smelter: Fill in only 1/2 for now.
 Fill the rest when waiting for other things.